micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 The [Olimex LTD STM32-E407](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware) is an open-hardware low-cost entry board for developing custom applications with the STM32F407ZGT6 Cortex-M4F microcontrollers from STMicroelectronics.

 It contains 196KB of RAM and 1MB of Flash.
 It is a very complete board thanks to the wide variety of communication interfaces it offers: USB OTG, Ethernet, SD Card slot, SPI, CAN or I2C buses are exposed.
 The board contains various expansion options available: Arduino-like headers for attaching daughter boards, many pins exposed, as well as a UEXT connector.
-This connector is a custom pin-out bus and is used to attach sensor breakouts sensors that manufacturer sells.
+This connector is a custom pin-out bus and is used to attach sensor breakouts that manufacturer sells.

 Ports for micro-ROS on all supported RTOS are available for this board.
 Examples on how to start developing with this board are available:
  - [Zephyr](/docs/tutorials/advanced/zephyr/zephyr_getting_started/)